-A. The Mentoring Assessor is appointed by Assessment Services Ltd to deliver the two-day workshop and support the Service Champions achieve their qualification.
+A. The Mentoring Assessor is appointed by Assessment Services Ltd to deliver the two-day workshop and support the Service Champions achieve their qualification should they choose that route.
 They can also provide any additional training and support required to enable the Service Champion to fulfil the role as defined by the host organisation.
 On going support may also be provided by the organisation’s own matrix Assessor.

 Q. Who can become a Service Champion?